MazidSpace/InstaAndYtVideoDownloader/README.md

 # Video Downloader API for Instagram & YouTube

 A lightweight and high-performance API to download Instagram Stories, Reels, and YouTube videos or audio using simple GET requests.
 Completely free to use in your website, apps, or any automation tools.
 Currently no usage limits – enjoy! 🎉

+---

 ## ⚠️ Disclaimer

-As you all know I’m a student and this project is for educational purposes only.
-Please do not use this API for any illegal activity or to violate copyright or platform terms of service.
+I’m a student and this project is for educational purposes only.
+Please do **not** use this API for any illegal activity or to violate copyright or platform terms of service.

 ---